lcmhhhhhh/lcmTestPage/docs/en/cli/index.md

 # VeCLI

-Within VeCLI, `packages/cli` is the frontend for users to send and receive prompts with the Gemini AI model and its associated tools.
+Within VeCLI, `packages/cli` is the frontend for users to send and receive prompts with the Vecli AI model and its associated tools.
 For a general overview of VeCLI, see the [main documentation page](../index.md).

 ## Navigating this section

-- **[Authentication](./authentication.md):** A guide to setting up authentication with Google's AI services.
+- **[Authentication](./authentication.md):** A guide to setting up authentication with Volcengine's AI services.
 - **[Commands](./commands.md):** A reference for VeCLI commands (e.g., `/help`, `/tools`, `/theme`).
 - **[Configuration](./configuration.md):** A guide to tailoring VeCLI behavior using configuration files.
 - **[Enterprise](./enterprise.md):** A guide to enterprise configuration.